bomonike/bomonike.github.io/anthropic-claude.md

 ### Screen shot in a prompt

 To take a screen shot on macOS, press the usual command + Shift + 4 which changes the cursor to crosshairs.
 Position it on the screen and press your mouse to drag and drop to the opposite corner of the box to capture the section to your computer's invisible clipboard.
 Click the Claude input field and press control + V to paste. "[Image #1]" would appear to confirm.
 To the right of that, type a sentence to specify what you want done based on that image.

+## Session Management

+   REMEMBER: Each session is a 5-hour rolling window (at time of this writing).

+* /clear between unrelated tasks.
+Context bleed is the #1 quality killer.
+* Cap conversations at ~50 exchanges.
+Quality degrades past this.
+* Use handoffs.
+Before ending a long session: "Write a HANDOFF.md."
+Next session: "Read @HANDOFF.md and continue."
+* Run parallel sessions.
+Multiple terminals, each with its own Claude instance and context window.
+* Resume sessions. claude --continue for last session, claude --resume to pick from history.

+   Models reset ???

 <a name="CustomSlash"></a>